-If you’ve been reading Clarks Condensed for awhile now, you probably know that Forrest served a two-year mission for our church in Southern California among the Spanish-speaking people.
+If you’ve been reading Clarks Condensed for awhile now, you probably know that Forrest served a two-year mission for our church in Southern California where he primarily spoke Spanish and worked with people from Mexico.
 He encountered all sorts of interesting foods — some kind of weird dishes, but often some very delicious things.
 One thing he’s talked about a lot since I’ve met him is tacos de papa.

 Translated, that obviously means potato tacos.
 Whenever Forrest would tell me about this, I always just kind of laughed.
 Mashed potatoes?
 In a taco?
 Kind of odd.
 However, last week Forrest decided to finally make them, and ‘m so glad he did!